hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Another license to that party give.
 >
-> To my best judgment, now, I think I have nam'd
+> To my best judgement, now, I think I have named
 >
-> The clauses, how and when the act was fram'd;
+> The clauses, how and when the act was framed;
 >
 > With all the pains and penalties thereto,
 >